 By 1887, Mr. Germain had built one of the finest brick houses (339 Clarence) in Lowertown next to his old wood house (337 Clarence).
 Unfortunately, that year, according to newspaper accounts, Mr. Germain lost his tannery to another local tanner, William Mackey, to whom he had mortgaged his business and home.
 Germain blamed protectionist tariffs placed on the U.S. by the Liberal government for having destroyed his business.
 The tannery property and all the equipment were sold at auction on October 11, 1887.

-The following newspaper advertisement must have been a humiliation for Mr. Germain and his family after having built a successful business and beautiful home over the course of several decades:
+The following newspaper advertisement must have been a sad end for Mr. Germain and his family after having built a successful business and beautiful home over the course of several decades:

 The tannery was used as a Planing Mill by Desrivières and Company but the business soon moved to another location in Lowertown West.
 By 1891, the Ottawa Canning Company was using the building.
 By 1901, the building was occupied by the Watson Carriage Company and further research indicated that Watson tried to woo automobile manufacturers from Detroit to build cars on the premises.
 The building burned down in 1914 and it appears to have stayed vacant for many years until some art deco apartment blocks and doubles were built on that corner of Friel and Murray.
 These brick buildings remain on the property to this day…